 Air transportation safety investigation A21A0024

-On , C-GJJX, an Air Tractor AT-802 operated by Forest Protection Limited, was conducting forest firefighting operations out of the Miramichi Airport, New Brunswick.
-At approximately 1557 ADT, while conducting the 4th waterbombing run of the day, the aircraft struck the hillside of a heavily wooded area of northern New Brunswick.
-The pilot, who was the only person on board, sustained minor injuries.
-The aircraft was destroyed by the force of the impact.
-The TSB is investigating.
+On , the Air Tractor, Inc. AT-802 aircraft (registration C-GJJX, serial number 802-0121) operated by Forest Protection Limited as Tanker 624 was conducting forest firefighting operations out of Miramichi Airport (CYCH), New Brunswick, with 1 crew member on board.
+At approximately 1553 Atlantic Daylight Time, the aircraft, while conducting the 4th bombing run of the day, impacted the hillside of a heavily wooded area of northern New Brunswick.
+The pilot sustained minor injuries.
+There was no post-impact fire; however, the aircraft was destroyed.

 TSB deploys team of investigators to central New Brunswick following collision with terrain

 Dartmouth, Nova Scotia, 12 August 2021 — The Transportation Safety Board of Canada (TSB) is deploying a team of investigators to central New Brunswick following a collision with terrain involving an Air Tractor aircraft.
 The TSB will gather information and assess the occurrence.

 Allan Chaulk joined the TSB’s Air Investigations Branch as a Senior Investigator, Atlantic Region, in March 2019.
 Allan also worked at the TSB from 1999 to 2010, where he participated in many investigations, including the Swiss Air MD-11 and Cougar S-92 occurrences.

 Prior to that, he worked at Transport Canada in the Airworthiness Standards department in Moncton, New Brunswick, where he worked closely with the TSB in his role of Minister’s Observer to many investigations.

 In addition to his aircraft maintenance engineer licence, Allan possesses a private pilot licence.
 During his time off he enjoys anything related to motorsports.